Augsburg Airport: History

 The airport was opened in 1968 after its predecessor in the southern suburb Haunstetten had to be closed due to the construction of the new University of Augsburg on the airfield compound.

 In 1986, Interot Airways commenced scheduled flight services at Augsburg Airport, initially to Düsseldorf.
 By the early 1990s, Interot's route network at Augsburg Airport had grown to also include Berlin, Cologne, Dresden, Hamburg and Leipzig, so that the airport was considered an alternative for business travellers who wished to avoid busy Munich Airport.

 In 1995, Augsburg Airport saw the inauguration of international flights by Interot Airways, most notably to London City Airport.

 Following Interot Airways having become a member of Team Lufthansa in 1996, the airline (which by then had been renamed Augsburg Airways) scaled down its presence at Augsburg Airport in favor of Munich Airport; the last routes were terminated in 2002.

-After 2005 passenger traffic was relocated to Munich Airport, leaving the Augsburg region without a passenger airport within close reach.
+After 2005, passenger traffic was relocated to Munich Airport, leaving the Augsburg region without a passenger airport within close reach.
 Since then, the airport is used almost entirely for general aviation and business airplanes.
 Passenger flights resumed in 2016 with a once-per-week flight to Salzburg.

 Airlines and destinations

-As of September 2019, there are currently no scheduled or charter flights at the airport.
+As of September 2019, there were no scheduled or charter flights at the airport.